Olivier-Berg/PPE-notes/PPE/Philosophy/General/Essay Plans/Knowledge.md

-- externalism reject KK principle
 - reliabilism says that if a belief is reliable, then it is also justified
+- but then what about the new evil demon, then it is not very reliable
+- externalism rejects KK principle, you do not have to know that you know
-- but
+- but then